 And although I spent countless hours in pools and had permanently wrinkled fingers I’m not that strong in the pool these days.
 The technique has changed enough that I’d have to spend some time with a coach to learn the new way to swim.

-But if there’s one thing I would change with my swimming technique it would be head position.
+But if there’s one thing I would change with my swimming technique it would be head position (click here for more information on the type of swimming pools where this is encouraged).
 And maybe it wouldn’t be so much to change my head position but instead it would be to be aware of it.

 Below are 6 Reasons Head Position Matters for Swimming.